jpowerj/dsps/ch03/03-07-multivariate.md

 It is particularly useful for displaying the observed values of a collection of random variables that have been modeled as conditionally i.i.d.

-## Definition 3.7.9
+## Definition 3.7.9: Histogram

-Histogram.
 Let x1, . . . , xn be a collection of numbers that all lie between two values

 Choose some integer k ≥ 1 and divide the interval [a, b] into k equal-length subintervals of length (b − a)/k.
 For each subinterval, count how many of the numbers x1, . . . , xn are in the subinterval.
 Let ci be the count for subinterval i for i = 1, . . . , k.
 Choose a number r >0.
 (Typically,